Craniocervical Junction Disorders

 Some spine disorders happen at the craniocervical junction, a complex area where the skull and upper cervical spine join together.
 The connection between the brain and the spinal cord is at the base of the brainstem in the craniocervical junction region.
 Craniocervical junction disorders can weaken the spine and cause neurological injuries.

-Some of these disorders can happen at birth including:
+Some of these disorders may happen at birth, including:

-- Basilar invagination and impression: When the top of the vertebrae moves up, causing the opening in the skull (where the spinal cord meets the brain) to narrow; it may also push on the brain stem
+- Basilar invagination and impression: The top of the vertebrae moves up, causing the opening in the skull (where the spinal cord meets the brain) to narrow and potentially push on the brain stem.

-- Platybasia: When the occipital bone at the base of the skull is flattened
+- Platybasia: This occurs when the occipital bone at the base of the skull is flattened.

-- Phiari malformation: When the brain tissue drops into a large opening at the base of the skull
+- Chiari malformation: This occurs when the brain tissue drops into a large opening at the base of the skull.

 - Neck pain